Manviaggar/Prime-Vision/README.md

 ## Introduction

 Think about the iconic yellow saree worn by Kajol in *Dilwale Dulhania Le Jayenge* or the stylish sunglasses sported by Ranveer Singh in *Gully Boy*.
-These Bollywood movies, available on Amazon Prime, have set significant fashion trends in India and beyond.
+These Bollywood movies,  have set significant fashion trends in India and beyond.
 Yet, while AI is revolutionizing various sectors, its potential in enhancing our shopping experiences remains largely untapped.

-Our project aims to bridge this gap by leveraging visual AI technology to improve product search, recommendations, and item identification in text, images, or video content.
-By extending the X-ray feature from Amazon Prime Video, we enable users to identify and directly purchase items featured in video content, such as furniture, clothing, and other products.
+Our project aims to bridge this gap by leveraging visual AI technology to improve product search, recommendations, and item identification in video content.
+We enable users to identify and directly purchase items featured in video content, such as furniture, clothing, and other products.
 This integration of AI and e-commerce creates a seamless, personalized, and engaging shopping experience.

 ## Features